 Expression is very important in portrait and documentary photography that involves people.
 It can tell a story and make the viewer feel something.

-I think I’m going to try a self-portrait this week because I used to take them all the time before I started my photography business and it was a lot of fun.
+Last year, I took the below self-portrait for this challenge.
 It can be tough to get a natural looking expression in a self-portrait, so you may want to use a timer and move around a bit until the timer goes off.
 You can also use a remote and take multiple photos while changing your expression.
 Just trying to hold a pose while waiting for the timer off is likely to get a fake-looking expression.

 Below are some expressive photos I love from my work, from laughter to tears and everything in between.